The Hard Questions

 The Trust Collective protects them.

 Every cultural tradition, every religious practice, every way of life that does not harm the people within it is preserved and honored.
-The Bill of Rights guarantees freedom of thought, expression, cultural identity, and religious practice without exception.
+The constitutional framework guarantees freedom of thought, expression, cultural identity, and religious practice without exception.

 This is not tolerance.
 Tolerance implies permission from above.
 This is architecture.
 The system is built to hold diversity because diversity is strength — the same principle that makes a healthy ecosystem more resilient than a monoculture.
 A civilization of sameness would be fragile.
 A civilization that holds the full range of human difference is robust.